SOHOHU/Project-During-Undergraduate/Imbalanced Data/RLST-KNN/readme.md

 Compared with traditional machine learning detection methods, the RLST-KNN method has demonstrated stronger performance and robustness in imbalanced dairy cow ketosis data.
 Please refer to our paper for the complete experimental results.

 ### Related Publication
-The relevant paper on this method, *RLST-KNN: An Efficient Machine Learning Method for Prediction of Subclinical Ketosis of Dairy Cows Based on Imbalanced Data Processing Algorithm*, was submitted to the journal *Theriogenology* in April 2025.
+The relevant paper on this method, *RLST-KNN: An Efficient Machine Learning Method for Prediction of Subclinical Ketosis of Dairy Cows Based on Imbalanced Data Processing Algorithm*, was submitted to the journal *Computers and Electronics in Agriculture* in January 2025.
 We have made the code of the RL-LOF algorithm publicly available; however, the dataset remains confidential.